chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 ```

-Here's another exmple demonstrating that we can use any word choice after the dots
+Here's another exmple demonstrating that we can use any name choice after the dots

 ```